backstage/backstage/.changeset/twenty-bags-sin.md

 '@backstage/plugin-tech-insights': patch
 ---

-Export ScorecardInfo and ScorecardsList Components to be able to use manually queried CheckResults directly.
+Export `ScorecardInfo` and `ScorecardsList` components to be able to use manually queried check results directly.